PostHog/handbook/docs/handbook/strategy.md

 Product analytics tools already have product-market fit.
 We believe that developers would also find them useful.
 Combining this with an open source approach will mean we get a lot of adoption very easily.

-## Planning - Series A
+## Seed

 Situation:

 * We will have around $1.8M in cash.
-* If the world goes into a significant recession, a "capital intensive" business may become a lot harder to fuel as LPs withdraw from VCs.
+* If the world goes into a significant recession, a capital intensive business may become a lot harder to fuel as LPs withdraw from VCs.
-* We need to get to a series A from this money.
+* We need to get to a series A without raising further money.

-The series A could be one of the following:

-* **option 1:** 90% adoption with some commercial proof
- * We have a ton of adoption and have demonstrated the commercial viability of what we're working on with a couple of enterprise customers for our premium features (ie $200K of ARR).
- * WAUs is our top metric
-* **option 2:** focus on adoption
- * We have an enormous amount of adoption, and have put everything we have into this.
-We have no revenue.
- * WAUs is our top metric
-* **option 3:** profitability
- * We focussed on profitability over adoption.
-We could aim for approximately $750K ARR of revenue, which would cover the costs.
- * MRR is our top metric
- *
+PostHog wish to build an exceptional company.
+We will focus on adoption as our core metric.

+* This will lead to a more impressive Series A story - we can have an order of magnitude more usage, with many impressive logos.
+* Adoption first, then finding customers from those users will be more efficient than dealing with non-inbound demand.

+Making money:

+* We will focus on small customers first.
+This is because we will optimize for learning.
+There are more of them and they will be faster to learn from.
+Product analytics tools often charge 100 person startups $20-70K/year.
+* We can undercut SAAS product analytics tools because we have no hosting costs.
+* Over time, we will put more work into our innovation, and the biggest and brightest companies will realize that we are the market leader.